 I absolutely love this chocolate tray bake recipe.
 The batter just pours straight into the pan; no levelling.
 There's no chilling layers or crumb coating for decorating.
 It's bake, cool, and spread the buttercream frosting all over the top.
 So simple!

-How to make this sheet cake
+How to make this chocolate tray bake cake

-Full measurements and instructions can be found on the printable recipe card at the bottom of the page.
+Full measurements and instructions can be found on the printable recipe card

 Can I say it again, this recipe can't get any easier - 15 minutes maximum and you've got one in the oven baking.
 So here it goes...